klardotsh/gale/README.md

 to learn and teach, logically consistent, reasonably performant, and a general Get Shit Done vibe.

-\< snip for now \>

-gluumy does not exist in a zero-sum vaccuum of languages, and is not the correct tool for every job.
-It sits somewhere approximately in the altitude of languages like Python, Ruby, JavaScript, and can even be considered in some places where Go or Haskell might be used, but is not always an appropriate replacement for low-level languages in the domains where such precise control is necessary.
-It's expected, for example, that a functional gluumy stack is likely made up of C, Zig, and/or Rust componentry and FFI bindings thereto.

-> Please note that gluumy is a personal side project, mostly aimed towards
-> developing things I want to build (which generally means command line and/or
-> networked applications, and glue scripts).
-The standard library is thus only
-> as complete as is necessary to solve those problems (and, of course, to
-> self-host the toolchain).
-If you find this language interesting and choose to
-> use it, be prepared to have to fill in holes in the standard library and/or
-> to have to write FFI bindings and most of all, don't expect API stability
-> across versions yet.

 ### On Modules and Package Management

 gluumy doesn't provide source-level modules, namespaces, or package management.